Dead Rising 2: Development and release

 Dead Rising 2 was announced on February 9, 2009, confirming earlier rumors of the game's existence, as well as a viral video for the game.
 The developers Blue Castle Games worked with Keiji Inafune, the original Dead Rising producer and Capcom's former global head of research and development, along with other original Dead Rising team members.

 Promotion

 Capcom created a variety of websites before the release of the game.
 These include TapeitorDie.Com, visitfortunecity.com, and deadrising-2.com.

 In August 2010, Keiji Inafune released an eight-part video series entitled Zombrex: Dead Rising Sun.
 Capcom sponsored a gathering of zombies at the London House of Parliament on August 30— the best dressed won a game console.
 Attendees also received a limited edition, one-of-a-kind T-shirt.

 Capcom also created Citizens for Undead Rights and Equality (CURE) as a marketing tie-in for the game, as well as its reimagining Dead Rising 2: Off the Record.
 The group is a parody of the political party system in Britain.

 Retail editions

 Dead Rising 2 was released in several retail versions.
-The standard edition includes the game and a manual and is available for the Xbox 360, PlayStation 3, and PC.
+The standard edition includes the game and a manual and is available for the PlayStation 3, Xbox 360, and Windows.